The Mittag-Leffler Fitting of the Phillips Curve: Preliminaries: Mittag-Leffler function and its generalisations

 where $(\gamma)_{k}$ is Pochhammer's symbol \cite{Rainville1960}, defined by:

-The function defined in (\ref{eq:3term-ML}) is a natural generalization of the exponential function $e^z$, the one-parameter ML function $E_{\alpha}(z)$ and the Wiman's function $E_{\alpha, \beta}(z)$.
+The function defined in \eqref{eq:3term-ML} is a natural generalisation of the exponential function $e^z$, the one-parameter ML function $E_{\alpha}(z)$ and the Wiman's function $E_{\alpha, \beta}(z)$.
 In 2007 Shukla and Prajapati \cite{Shukla2007} proposed and investigated the function $ E^{\gamma,q}_{\alpha, \beta}(z)$, defined as: